nndda/Theatre/docs/class/dialogue/syntax.md

 )
 ```

-You can also define multiple variables using `Stage.merge_variables` with a `Dictionary`.
+You can also define multiple variables using `TheatreStage.merge_variables` with a `Dictionary`.

 ```gdscript
 your_stage.merge_variables({